Breathalyzer Tests: Definition, How It Works, Types, How to Read, and Accuracy

 • Addiction treatment program referral

-This collaborative use of AUDIT and breathalyzer results allows tailoring prevention and treatment approaches to the individual’s specific alcohol use patterns and impairment.
+This collaborative use of AUDIT and breathalyzer results allows tailoring prevention and alcohol treatment approaches to the individual’s specific alcohol use patterns and impairment.

 How does the accuracy of breathalyzer tests compare to the results from the CRAFFT Screening Test for assessing adolescent alcohol use?